 There you have it!
 One more step to go!

-DIY Halloween Treat Bags Step 4.
-Fill and tie.
+Treat Bags Step 4: Fill with Treats and Tie.

 This is the fun part… add your treats!

 My 4yo got involved with this step (and snuck a few pieces of candy while he was at it.
 Probably more than he’s had this entire year!).

 Once the treats are in, tie off the bag with strips of ribbon – anywhere between 10″-13″ should be perfect.

 And that’s that!!!